UNEA 5.2: Plastic Tap art installation

 UN Environment Assembly opens with all eyes on a global agreement on plastic pollution

-Nairobi, 28 February 2022 – Ministers of environment and other representatives from over 170 nations convened today in Nairobi to launch the three-day hybrid (in-person and online) resumed fifth session of the United Nations Environment Assembly (UNEA-5.2).
+Nairobi, 28 February 2022 – Ministers of environment and other representatives from nations convened today in Nairobi to launch the three-day hybrid (in-person and online) resumed fifth session of the United Nations Environment Assembly (UNEA-5.2).
 Amid concern over intensifying hostilities in Ukraine and a call by the UN Secretary-General for an immediate ceasefire, the Assembly kicked off with high hopes to advance a global agreement on plastic pollution, among a series of draft resolutions on biodiversity and health, green economy, and circularity.

 “Our Assembly gathers at a moment of severe geopolitical turmoil.
 More than ever, we must demonstrate that multilateral diplomacy can deliver,” said the President of UNEA-5 and Norway’s Minister for Climate and the Environment, Espen Barth Eide.
 “Plastic pollution has grown into an epidemic of its own.
 Paradoxically, plastics are among the most long-lasting products we humans have made – and frequently, we still just throw it away.
 Plastic is a product that can used again, and then over and over again, if we move it into a circular economy.
 I am convinced that the time has come for a legally binding treaty to end plastic pollution.”